Lemoncode/promises-ts-samples/README.md

 ## 02 Waiting for multiple promises to be resolved

 In this sample we are running more than one async request in parallel.
-We just use the power of promises to wait for all of them to be completed and display a message (this could be used to, for example, display and spinner button or wait for all of them to be completed to perform some special operation).
+We use the power of promises to wait for all of them to be completed and display a message (this could be used to, for example, display a spinner or wait for all of the promises to be completed to perform some special operation).

 # How to run the samples